22 things graduates wish they had known as freshers

 You probably think you could never get sick of chicken nuggets but, believe us, it's possible.
 Takeaways are easy and convenient, but pigging out at fast food joints constantly will take its toll on your health – and bank account.

-Sometimes, though, you might still want those to treat yourself to a cheeky takeaway.
+Sometimes, though, you might still want to treat yourself to a cheeky takeaway.
 When you do, make sure you follow these tips for getting takeaways on a budget.

 Don't spend your Student Loan in one go